techidaily/site-discover-great/source/_posts/refresh-your-pc-view-a-step-by-step-guide-to-alter-desktop-design-on-windows-10-and-11.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://tiktok-clips.techidaily.com/new-2024-approved-how-to-speed-up-tiktok-videos-simple-guide/"><u>[New] 2024 Approved How to Speed Up TikTok Videos?
-[Simple Guide]</u></a></li>
-<li><a href="https://audio-shaping.techidaily.com/achieve-crystal-clear-sound-mastering-mic-noise-reduction-techniques/"><u>Achieve Crystal Clear Sound Mastering Mic Noise Reduction Techniques</u></a></li>
+<li><a href="https://digital-screen-recording.techidaily.com/new-the-ultimate-guide-to-non-xbox-screen-recording-software-for-2024/"><u>[New] The Ultimate Guide to Non-Xbox Screen Recording Software for 2024</u></a></li>
+<li><a href="https://fox-friendly.techidaily.com/updated-lifecast-your-show-a-basic-podcast-streaming-strategy-for-2024/"><u>[Updated] Lifecast Your Show A Basic Podcast Streaming Strategy for 2024</u></a></li>
+<li><a href="https://screen-recording.techidaily.com/updated-mastering-live-show-recordings-the-modern-way/"><u>[Updated] Mastering Live Show Recordings The Modern Way</u></a></li>
+<li><a href="https://discover-great.techidaily.com/34k-btc-price-level-fails-to-hold-expert-traders-weigh-in-on-critical-turning-points-analysis-by-yl-computing-and-yl-software-solutions/"><u>$34K BTC Price Level Fails to Hold: Expert Traders Weigh In on Critical Turning Points – Analysis by YL Computing and YL Software Solutions</u></a></li>
+<li><a href="https://discover-great.techidaily.com/boost-your-gpus-efficiency-expert-tips-and-strategies-learn-from-yl-computing-experts/"><u>Boost Your GPU's Efficiency: Expert Tips & Strategies - Learn From YL Computing Experts</u></a></li>
+<li><a href="https://discover-great.techidaily.com/diy-pc-upgrades-how-to-swap-out-your-hardware-parts-professionally-guided-by-yl-software-experts/"><u>DIY PC Upgrades: How to Swap Out Your Hardware Parts Professionally, Guided by YL Software Experts</u></a></li>
-<li><a href="https://discover-great.techidaily.com/assessing-the-impact-of-deng-xiaopings-economic-reforms-on-modern-china-analysis-by-yl-computing/"><u>Assessing the Impact of Deng Xiaoping's Economic Reforms on Modern China - Analysis by YL Computing</u></a></li>
+<li><a href="https://discover-great.techidaily.com/easy-guide-changing-your-screen-resolution-on-windows-via-control-panel-tips-by-yl-computing/"><u>Easy Guide: Changing Your Screen Resolution on Windows via Control Panel - Tips by YL Computing</u></a></li>
+<li><a href="https://discover-great.techidaily.com/effective-methods-for-cleansing-your-pc-input-devices-with-guidance-from-yl-software/"><u>Effective Methods for Cleansing Your PC Input Devices with Guidance From YL Software</u></a></li>
+<li><a href="https://fox-that.techidaily.com/enhance-your-memories-overcoming-iphone-photo-album-challenges-in-8-steps/"><u>Enhance Your Memories: Overcoming iPhone Photo Album Challenges in 8 Steps</u></a></li>
-<li><a href="https://discover-great.techidaily.com/can-your-gpu-handle-high-definition-video-insights-from-yl-computings-guide/"><u>Can Your GPU Handle High-Definition Video: Insights From YL Computing’s Guide</u></a></li>
+<li><a href="https://discover-great.techidaily.com/exploring-methods-to-access-your-windows-control-panel-tips-from-yl-computing/"><u>Exploring Methods to Access Your Windows Control Panel - Tips From YL Computing</u></a></li>
-<li><a href="https://win-blog.techidaily.com/destiny-2-server-connectivity-problems-heres-how-you-can-overcome-them/"><u>Destiny 2 Server Connectivity Problems?
-Here's How You Can Overcome Them</u></a></li>
-<li><a href="https://discover-bits.techidaily.com/easy-solutions-for-resolving-too-many-devices-limit-on-apple-music-downloads/"><u>Easy Solutions for Resolving 'Too Many Devices' Limit on Apple Music Downloads</u></a></li>
-<li><a href="https://discover-great.techidaily.com/how-can-my-graphics-card-impact-application-efficiency-and-why-do-heavy-programs-run-slowly-on-it-unraveling-the-mystery-at-yl-computing/"><u>How Can My Graphics Card Impact Application Efficiency, and Why Do Heavy Programs Run Slowly on It? - Unraveling the Mystery at YL Computing</u></a></li>
-<li><a href="https://win11.techidaily.com/how-to-add-google-play-in-windows-11-seamlessly/"><u>How to Add Google Play in Windows 11 Seamlessly</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/how-to-cast-samsung-galaxy-a25-5g-to-computer-for-iphone-and-android-drfone-by-drfone-android/"><u>How to Cast Samsung Galaxy A25 5G to Computer for iPhone and Android? | Dr.fone</u></a></li>
+<li><a href="https://change-location.techidaily.com/in-2024-9-mind-blowing-tricks-to-hatch-eggs-in-pokemon-go-without-walking-on-vivo-s18-drfone-by-drfone-virtual-android/"><u>In 2024, 9 Mind-Blowing Tricks to Hatch Eggs in Pokemon Go Without Walking On Vivo S18 | Dr.fone</u></a></li>
-<li><a href="https://fake-location.techidaily.com/how-to-simulate-gps-movement-with-location-spoofer-on-oppo-a1-5g-drfone-by-drfone-virtual-android/"><u>How To Simulate GPS Movement With Location Spoofer On Oppo A1 5G? | Dr.fone</u></a></li>
+<li><a href="https://review-topics.techidaily.com/in-2024-how-to-simulate-gps-movement-in-ar-games-on-google-pixel-8-pro-drfone-by-drfone-virtual-android/"><u>In 2024, How to Simulate GPS Movement in AR games On Google Pixel 8 Pro? | Dr.fone</u></a></li>
-<li><a href="https://win-answers.techidaily.com/overcoming-the-warning-message-hurdle-during-voice-communication-sessions/"><u>Overcoming the 'Warning Message' Hurdle During Voice Communication Sessions</u></a></li>
-<li><a href="https://discover-great.techidaily.com/techniques-like-transcranial-magnetic-stimulation-tms-aim-to-modulate-neural-plasticity-for-theraebtreatment-purposes-such-as-improving-cognitive-function-o19/"><u>Techniques Like Transcranial Magnetic Stimulation (TMS) Aim to Modulate Neural Plasticity for Theraebtreatment Purposes, Such as Improving Cognitive Function or Aiding Recovery From Brain Injury.</u></a></li>
-<li><a href="https://howto.techidaily.com/top-10-fixes-for-phone-keep-disconnecting-from-wi-fi-on-xiaomi-14-pro-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Top 10 Fixes for Phone Keep Disconnecting from Wi-Fi On Xiaomi 14 Pro | Dr.fone</u></a></li>
+<li><a href="https://review-topics.techidaily.com/in-2024-how-to-stop-life360-from-tracking-you-on-lava-storm-5g-drfone-by-drfone-virtual-android/"><u>In 2024, How to Stop Life360 from Tracking You On Lava Storm 5G? | Dr.fone</u></a></li>
+<li><a href="https://extra-hints.techidaily.com/notable-20-anime-series-theme-tracks/"><u>Notable 20 Anime Series Theme Tracks</u></a></li>
+<li><a href="https://discover-great.techidaily.com/resolving-windows-performance-issues-post-new-software-expert-advice-by-yl-solutions-inc/"><u>Resolving Windows Performance Issues Post-New Software: Expert Advice by YL Solutions Inc.</u></a></li>
+<li><a href="https://fox-that.techidaily.com/solving-your-iphones-text-message-dilemma-with-10-expert-tips/"><u>Solving Your iPhone's Text Message Dilemma with 10 Expert Tips</u></a></li>
+<li><a href="https://discover-great.techidaily.com/step-by-step-guide-adjusting-your-privacy-preferences-via-control-panel-tips-by-yl-computing/"><u>Step-by-Step Guide: Adjusting Your Privacy Preferences via Control Panel - Tips by YL Computing</u></a></li>
-<li><a href="https://discover-great.techidaily.com/ultimate-guide-how-to-boost-your-pcs-performance-by-clearing-up-disk-space-tips-and-tricks-from-yl-computing/"><u>Ultimate Guide: How to Boost Your PC's Performance by Clearing Up Disk Space - Tips & Tricks From YL Computing</u></a></li>
+<li><a href="https://discover-great.techidaily.com/step-by-step-guide-boost-your-laptops-performance-with-a-ram-upgrade-tips-from-yl-computing/"><u>Step-by-Step Guide: Boost Your Laptop's Performance with a RAM Upgrade - Tips From YL Computing</u></a></li>
-<li><a href="https://discover-great.techidaily.com/vintage-film-gear-high-definition-background-yl-computings-timeless-collection/"><u>Vintage Film Gear High-Definition Background - YL Computing's Timeless Collection</u></a></li>
-<li><a href="https://howto.techidaily.com/vivo-v27e-bootloop-problem-how-to-fix-it-without-data-loss-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Vivo V27e Bootloop Problem, How to Fix it Without Data Loss | Dr.fone</u></a></li>
 </ul></div>